amaz1none/devex-fe-grades/shared/Assessment.md

 # 👨‍💻 ASSESSMENT PROCESS

+## 📢 0.
+Basic principles
+### - Show me the money first - prove your skills, then get an upgrade
+### - No magic checkbox - set of hard-skills is here to help you grow, not to the guarantee your level up.
+What's the reason in your knowlege if your Team Lead is crying?
+### - Different levels requires different balance between skills - the more you grow - the more your soft-skills are prevail on the hard ones
+### - No level downgrades

 ## 👁️ 1.
 See the checklist [here](https://docs.google.com/spreadsheets/d/1PKy3hWqiKJ66MxrWhCk9xprJgO_-g2xnjnB0SvUuosY/edit#gid=893283890)
    ### It contains the following lists:
    ### - L1-L8 grades skills - start with your current level and check out the next one to see what's expected